 Many brain injury victims develop epilepsy, putting them at risk for more injuries.
 Paralysis, vision loss, hearing loss, dizzy spells, and chronic pain are among the physical consequences.
 Cognitive impairment can range from mild to very severe.

 Some people with TBI have to relearn everything, including walking and feeding themselves, as if they were infants again.
 Others suffer from memory problems or difficulty concentrating.
 Aphasia is a problem with language processing where the victim is unable to recognize or think of words.

 TBI can also result in depression, a loss of identity, sleep disorders, irritability, unexplained anger or violent outbursts, and episodes of inappropriate laughing or crying.
 People living with TBI are prone to substance abuse.

-If you or a loved one has suffered a brain injury in Wisconsin, please call our Wisconsin brain injury attorneys at or submit an online questionnaire.
-Your initial consultation with the head injury lawyers of Boller & Vaughan LLC is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+If you or a loved one has suffered a brain injury in Wisconsin, please call our Wisconsin head injury lawyers at or submit an online questionnaire.
+Your initial consultation with the Madison brain injury attorneys of Boller & Vaughan LLC is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.